Tom Diesbrock

 Lack of self-confidence hampers change: "I can't do it better"

-If you were placed in front of a large scale with two scales and asked to put all your strengths and competencies in one and all of your weaknesses in the other without thinking long - which side would show more weight?
+If you were put in front of a large scale with two pans and asked to put all your strengths and skills in one and all your weaknesses in the other, without thinking twice, which side would weigh more?
 What is your spontaneous answer?
 I'm not really good at anything!
-With many people [...]
+With many people...

 -